Chocolate-covered bacon: Preparation and variations

 Typically, streaky bacon is used to make chocolate-covered bacon, although other cuts may be used.
 It is first cooked and then immersed in melted chocolate; toppings (if any) are added, and the dish is allowed to cool.
 A variation is to dip the bacon in melted chocolate for a partial coating, leaving some of the bacon showing.

-A British variation is to wrap a cube of chocolate in uncooked bacon, and to cook the bacon parcel in the oven as normal.
-The result is a hot bacon package, with a sweet melted chocolate center.

-The recent popularity in the United States of bacon combined with sweet ingredients, caused by the quick (and sometimes viral) spreading of recipes in national media and on the Internet, has led to unexpected culinary inventions, such as candied bacon cubes, which are based on a recipe for "Candied bacon with whipped cream" printed in The New York Times, and bacon strips baked with brown sugar used as garnish for martinis.
+The popularity in the United States of bacon combined with sweet ingredients, caused by the quick (and sometimes viral) spreading of recipes in national media and on the Internet, has led to unexpected culinary inventions, such as candied bacon cubes, which are based on a recipe for "Candied bacon with whipped cream" printed in The New York Times, and bacon strips baked with brown sugar used as garnish for martinis.